History, tourist information, and nearby accommodation

 FitzPons, a Norman lord, put a Welsh constable in charge of the castle, which might have been a dangerous choice, but his constable fiercely defended Llandovery from Welsh attack.

 It then passed to Walter Clifford, but it was captured by Rhys ap Gruffudd in 1258.
 Rhys rebuilt the fortifications.
 Unfortunately, after Rhys's death his four sons fought over his lands, and Llandovery changed hands five times in only four years.
 In 1277 it was taken by John Giffard, who held it for King Edward I. Llandovery was briefly taken by Dafydd ap Gruffudd in his 1282 revolt, and again in 1287 Rhys ap Maredudd.

-The top of the motte is occupied by a tower and masonry walls.
-There are also foundation walls of a shell keep.
+On the top of the motte are remains of a tower and fragments of masonry walls.
+You can also see the foundation walls of a shell keep.

 Access is easy; the castle rises immediately above the town parking area, just off the A40.
 The parking area and castle are well signposted.
 You can view the castle ruins from the parking area, but in order to actually explore the ruins you have to go through the gate to the neighbouring playground and climb a set of rather steep stairs to the top of the motte.